AaronTheITGuy/Project-Azazel/README.md

 - Tailscale for remote access
 - iVentoy to host network booting
 - Gmail-based server event notifications with archival alert logging
+- UPS monitoring so that, should the generator fail to kick on, Azazel will trigger a graceful shutdown

 ### Data Loss Prevention
 - Previously mentioned redundancy in my array and cache